+- Computers

+- Talking tins

-- o iPads - Individual targeted questioning is used to scaffold learning - Special test arrangements (Access arrangements) for Year 6 SATs e.g. readers, additional time, scribes schools, other educational sites and a range of professional services to ensure we can provide the most appropriate support for our pupils and their families.
+- o iPads

+- Individual targeted questioning is used to scaffold learning.

+- Special test arrangements (Access arrangements) for Year 6 SATs e.g. readers, additional time, scribes

+We actively engage with our ADMAT schools, other educational sites and a range of professional services to ensure we can provide the most appropriate support for our pupils and their families.